-- Short narratives based on very brief scenes of 2-3 lines maximum
+- Short narratives based on very brief scenes of two or three lines maximum.

 - Plays that can be broken up with songs.

-- One or two scene mini-plays based on stories familiar to the class.
+- Mini-plays with one or two scenes based on stories familiar to the class.

 Making your own plays

-- Work from a photo, a cartoon or a video clip, or devise mini-plays based on recognisable characters from films the students like.
+Work from a photo, a cartoon or a video clip, or devise mini-plays based on recognisable characters from films the students like.
 For example:

 Helping students learn their lines in plays